Like Home

-"Like Home" is a song by Dutch DJ and producer Nicky Romero and Australian twin sisters NERVO.
+"Like Home" is a song by Dutch DJ and producer Nicky Romero and Australian twin sisters Nervo.
 It was the third single released from Romero's label, Protocol Recordings.
 It was also the second song from the label to top the Beatport Top 100 chart.
-It peaked at number 33 in the UK Singles Chart.
+It peaked at number 33 on the UK Singles Chart.

 Music video

-A music video to accompany the release of "Like Home" was directed by Kyle Padilla and released onto YouTube on 21 February 2013 at a total length of three minutes and thirty-nine seconds.
+A music video to accompany the release of "Like Home" was directed by Kyle Padilla and released on YouTube on 21 February 2013.